Apple Has Designs on a Curvy, All-Screen iPhone

 Curves, flexibility and an all-glass case may be in the design cards for a future iPhone.

-Apple was awarded a patent Thursday from the U.S. Patent and Trademark Office for a consumer electronic product with a flexible display and transparent housing.
+Apple was awarded a patent Thursday from the U.S. Patent and

 The patent also notes that visual content can be displayed anywhere on the wraparound housing.